code-minion/recruit-dotnetframework/readme.md

 'App_Data' is also missing, but I don't actually need that so I left it out.

 I am aware the test is checking for 'Code Structure and Architecture', but given I only need 2 files to make this work, I decided that less is more here.

+Note that there is also a unit test project, but one of the tests fail.